 Now, remember when I said teachers would go up the pay scale if they were lucky?
 Well here’s how it works: the teacher’s pay scale isn’t automatic like many other public-sector jobs.
 At the end of each year we can apply to go up a level (until we reach the top rung), and the decision is largely based on how our students have done in exams.

 The assumption by the powers-that-be is that teachers will want to start teaching kids better if there’s a money incentive.
-I’m personally insulted by that because it implies I’m not really bothered how my kids are doing and I need some incentive.
+I’m personally insulted by that because it implies I’m not really bothered how my kids are doing and I need motivation.
 Believe it or not, most teachers want their students to do well for the students’ sake and incentivising us with money doesn’t make a blind bit of difference to how well we try and teach.

 I try to teach to the best of my ability because I want to give the kids in front of me a good education.
-Perhaps the people who made this decision are motivated by money and therefore assume everyone else is, and perhaps it’s hard for them to imagine what it must be like to love your job, but for a lot of teachers the reason we’re teachers isn’t to do with money, otherwise we would have taken that other high-paying job we’re qualified for!
+Perhaps the people who made this decision are motivated by money and therefore assume everyone else is, and perhaps it’s hard for them to imagine what it must be like to love your job, but for a lot of teachers the reason we’re teachers isn’t to do with money, otherwise we would have taken that other high-paying job we’re qualified for.

 The fact I get paid is obviously important (after all, I need money to access the whole food and shelter thing), and I obviously wouldn’t turn down lots of money if offered.
 But I’m not a teacher because I have to pay the bills.
 I’m a teacher because I want to be a teacher.